Learn more about my journey, skills, and interests.

 Molecular Biology, Virology, Cell Cultures, Flow Cytometry, Research Methods

 I have developed a strong passion for fitness and nutrition.
 I prioritize strength training, balanced nutrition, and overall wellness in my daily life as I believe a healthy body supports a sharp mind.
-I also indulge in playing sports such as volleyball, badminton, basketball, and pickleball.
+I also indulge in playing sports such as volleyball, badminton, and basketball.

 Asides from tech and fitness, I enjoy reading a variety of books ranging from mystery to science fiction to self-improvement.
 I am also a cinephile who loves exploring different film genres and directorial styles.